Ozon3Org/Ozon3/README.md

 ## Contributors

-Contributions of any kind are welcome and these are our amazing contributors.
+Contributions of any kind are welcome!
+These are our amazing contributors :)

 <a href="https://github.com/Milind220/Ozone/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Milind220/Ozone" />